subhopriyo-das/db_mig/README.md

    ./gradlew build -x test
    ./gradlew setupLiberty
    ./gradlew deploy
+   ./gradlew copyCommonJars
    ./gradlew libertyStop
    ./gradlew libertyStart
    ```
+   Note : if you are using windows PC use gradlew.bat in place of ./gradlew

 ## Building docker image locally and deployed to UG machine
 Docker image build is orchestrated with Gradle scripting.